 This approach attempts to make the situation fit the tactics regardless of the totality of the circumstance

 Putting cuffs on a sleeping giant– 18

-There are a few little sayings that I try to teach my students regarding officer safety, and one of them is “let sleeping giants sleep”
+I have a few sayings I teach my students regarding officer safety, and one of them is “let sleeping giants sleep”

 5 statements cops should never make on duty– 116

 Your destiny should be to be a great police officer; think and speak like a true professional and you will be one

 10 tips to protect yourself from vehicular assault during traffic stops– 8

 Understanding your capabilities, tactics and limitations will prevent you from being the next officer dragged by fleeing suspect